Derpercoaster/Policies/README.md

 # I. The core of Kind Politics

-Kind Politics exists as a place where people can go to discuss their beliefs in good faith, even if they’ve been banned in other chats because of those beliefs.
-For example, if you've been banned from chats only for being pro-AI, you will still be allowed to discuss that here.

-Kind Politics aims to cut through rhetoric and get at the root of issues.
+Kind Politics exists as a place where people can go to discuss politics in good faith.
+This group aims to cut through rhetoric and get at the root of issues, rather than encouraging needless arguments based on opinion alone.
 The policies laid out here attempt to enable that **without allowing harmful views like fascism to propagate.**

-Harmful views include (but are not limited to) those advocating mass harm, dehumanization, andor removal of fundamental rights from any person or group.
+Harmful views include (but are not limited to) advocating mass harm, dehumanization, discrimination against others based on religion/race/sex etc. and/or removal of fundamental rights from any person or group.
 Administrators have final discretion in determining what constitutes "harmful."

 ## (a) Uncomfortable topics

-By the very nature of Kind Politics, uncomfortable topics will be discussed.
-This alone is not reason for administrative action.
+By its very nature as a political chat, uncomfortable topics will be discussed here.
 If you aren’t willing/able to participate in a discussion because the topic is too uncomfortable, or because you’re having a strong and difficult emotional reaction, you’re encouraged to step away and take care of your mental health.
 Of course, discussions which are against the policies of Kind Politics are still not allowed, regardless of comfort level.